alextrs/oestandards/README.md

     ```openedge
     /* bad */
-    FIND FIRST member EXCLUSIVE-LOCK
+    FIND FIRST bMember EXCLUSIVE-LOCK
-         WHERE member.id EQ 0.346544767 NO-WAIT NO-ERROR.
+         WHERE bMember.id = 0.346544767 NO-WAIT NO-ERROR.
-    IF NOT AVAILABLE member THEN
+    IF NOT AVAILABLE bMember THEN
-      CREATE member.
+        CREATE bMember.

     /* good */
-    FIND FIRST member EXCLUSIVE-LOCK
+    FIND FIRST bMember EXCLUSIVE-LOCK
-         WHERE member.id EQ 0.346544767 NO-WAIT NO-ERROR.
+         WHERE bMember.id = 0.346544767 NO-WAIT NO-ERROR.
-    IF LOCKED member THEN
+    IF LOCKED bMember THEN
         UNDO, THROW NEW Progress.Lang.AppError('Member record is currently locked, please, try again later', 1000).
-    ELSE IF NOT AVAILABLE member THEN
+    ELSE IF NOT AVAILABLE bMember THEN
-      CREATE member.
+        CREATE bMember.
     ```

 <a name="no--recid"></a><a name="3.4"></a>